 Turn off the internet at night or at the very least, remove all internet devices especially phones from your child’s bedroom.
 Lack of restorative sleep is increasing stress, depression and anxiety in many children today.
 They may protest at first, but many children have told us they would like their parents to impose curfews on them and give them clear boundaries.
 You are not doing your child any favours leaving them literally to their own devices.

 There are a variety of resources available to help parents deal with this tricky subject.
 The best book on the market, if you like reading, is by our honorary research officer Gary Wilson (we would say that but it happens to be true) and is called “Your Brain on Porn: Internet Pornography and the Emerging Science of Addiction”.
 He is an excellent science teacher who explains the brain’s reward/motivation system in a very accessible way for non-scientists.
 The impact of porn is made more real through the hundreds of heartening recovery stories by younger and older guys, and some women too.
 Many started watching internet porn at a young age.
+It has excellent tips about recovery set out by those who know best.

 We recommend these resources for parents too